 The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB), Commission on Accreditation of Allied Health Education Programs, 25400 US Highway 19 North, Suite 158 Clearwater, FL 33763, 727- 210-2350

 The Medical Assisting Education Review Board (MAERB) has established thresholds to be reported on a yearly basis for outcomes assessment in medical assisting programs accredited by CAAHEP.
-The 2016 cohort for the Medical Assisting program at Central Community College for retention is 92%, job placement is 70%, Graduate Satisfaction is 100%, Exam Pass rate is 100%.
-View the most recent five-year threshold results below.
+The 2017 cohort for the Medical Assisting program at Central Community College for retention is 60% and Exam Pass rate is 80%.
+The 2018 cohort for the Medical Assisting program at Central Community College for Job Placement is 71.43%.

 - What will it cost?